Samuel Madden (computer scientist)

 Samuel R. Madden (born August 4, 1976) is an American computer scientist specializing in database management systems.
-He is a professor of computer science at the Massachusetts Institute of Technology.
+He is a professor of computer science and faculty head of computer science in the EECS department at the Massachusetts Institute of Technology.
+Madden is known for his work on column-oriented database systems, high-performance transaction processing, and systems for mobile and sensor data.
+He is a fellow of the Association for Computing Machinery and a recipient of the SIGMOD Edgar F. Codd Innovations Award.

+Early life and education

+Madden was born and raised in San Diego, California.
+While in high school and as an undergraduate, he wrote printer driver software for Palomar Software, a San Diego-area Macintosh software company.

+He earned bachelor's and master's degrees from MIT in 1999.
+He then pursued a PhD in computer science at the University of California, Berkeley, where his dissertation focused on query processing for sensor networks, under the supervision of Michael J. Franklin and Joseph M. Hellerstein.
+During his doctoral studies, he contributed to the TelegraphCQ continuous query processing system.

 Career

-Madden was born and raised in San Diego, California.
-After completing bachelor's and master's degrees at MIT, he earned a PhD in database management at the University of California Berkeley under Michael Franklin and Joseph M. Hellerstein.
-Before joining MIT as a tenure-track professor, Madden held a post-doc position at Intel's Berkeley Research center.
+After completing his doctorate in 2003, Madden held a postdoctoral position at Intel's Berkeley Research center before joining MIT as a tenure-track professor.

-Madden has been involved in several database research projects, including TinyDB, TelegraphCQ, Aurora/Borealis, C-Store, and H-Store.
-He has published more than 250 scholarly articles, with more than 59,000 citations, with an h-index of 101.
+At MIT, Madden has led or contributed to several influential database research projects, including TinyDB, Aurora/Borealis, C-Store, and H-Store.
+In recent years, his group has focused on declarative and agent-driven data systems for managing and optimizing AI-powered analytical workloads.

-Madden is a co-founder of Cambridge Mobile Telematics and Vertica Systems.
-Before enrolling at MIT and while an undergraduate student there, Madden wrote printer driver software for Palomar Software, a San Diego-area Macintosh software company.
+Madden is a co-founder of Vertica Systems and Cambridge Mobile Telematics.
 He is also a Technology Expert at Omega Venture Partners.

 In 2024, he was appointed the faculty head of computer science at MIT.

 Awards and recognitions

 Madden won a National Science Foundation CAREER Award in 2004 and a Sloan Research Fellowship in 2007.

 He received VLDB's best paper award in 2007 and VLDB's test of time award in 2015 for his 2005 paper on C-Store.

-He also received a test of time award in SIGMOD 2013 for his 2003 paper The Design of an Acquisitional Query Processor for Sensor Networks.
+He also received a test of time award at SIGMOD 2013 for his 2003 paper The Design of an Acquisitional Query Processor for Sensor Networks.

-In 2020 he was named a fellow of the Association for Computing Machinery.
+In 2020, he was named a fellow of the Association for Computing Machinery.

-He received the 2024 SIGMOD Edgar F. Codd Innovations Award for his contributions to multiple aspects of data management, including column-oriented database systems, high performance transaction processing, and systems for mobile and sensor data.
+He received the 2024 SIGMOD Edgar F. Codd Innovations Award for his contributions to column-oriented database systems, high-performance transaction processing, and systems for mobile and sensor data.